OZLabun-UT/LPARAG/COMMANDS.md

     * Save all logs
     * Most relevant 20 papers not just 2
     * Make an llm that operates on Ou's subset
+    * Title of file as article title
+    * Master json to check duplicates
+    * Can we structure router prompt with clear heirarchical logic?
+    * For now: do pic and learn physics, later learn GNN, connect to llm eventually
+      * Notes on pic code from someone and one is lwfa
+      * High power laser matter interactions
+      * Save all questions that you have about it
+      *

     * THE PREAMBLES AFFECT THE RETURNED SOURCES AND SCORES?